Tuition & Finances

 Tuition & Fees for the PhD in Health Information Science program are set by the University.
 For full information, visit the Office of the Registrar's Fee Schedules page.

-Internal Funding Package
+Funding Support Package

-All full-time PhD students in good standing will receive a funding package consistent with Western’s Doctoral Funding Guarantee
+All full-time PhD students in good standing will receive a funding package consistent with Western’s Doctoral Funding Guarantee.

 Funding is guaranteed pending continuous full-time enrolment, maintenance of good standing in the program, meeting the required progression benchmarks, and acceptable performance of any employment duties, such as teaching assistantship.